 Data from the above three monitoring programs were analyzed in the Water Year 2007 Annual Review and Report (HydroMetrics LLC, 2009a).
-Additional analysis is not included in this report, but further analysis will be included in reports for the Soquel Creek monitoring and adaptive management plan.
+Additional analysis is not included in this report, but further analysis will be included in a separate report before the proposed O'Neill Ranch becomes operational as part of the improvement measure approved for the Well Master Plan EIR.
 Additional reporting may be necessary in the future as the surface water monitoring program is expanded to other creeks such as Aptos Creek.